Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Account Details Page

 - Help section opens and closes when clicked as intended.
+- Account details is presented as the currently viewed tab within the account app as intended.
 - A reload of the page and message is presented when updated successfully.
 - Placeholders for each field within the account details form are exactly as intended.
 - Althought the imagefield does not immediately reflect when an image has been provided, a message informs the user that it has been and a message is also provided under the field to inform them of this potential issue.
 (This has been mentioned within the known bugs section of this file.)